Index, indexes, indices

 Limit orders give investors some control over the price they buy and sell shares compared to market orders, and can be used to buy or sell shares at a lower price than they're currently trading at.
 To create a limit order, an investor enters the exact number of shares at the price they want to pay (buy), or receive (sell).
 The order will be completed for buyers, if the market price matches or goes lower; and for sellers, if the market price matches, or goes higher.
 Understand the differences between market and limit orders.

-Liquidity means how simply and quickly an asset or security can be converted to cash without negatively affecting its market price.
+Liquidity, or liquid, means how simply and quickly an asset or security, such as shares, can be converted to cash funds without negatively affecting its market price.
 High liquidity means an asset can be quickly turned into cash without impacting its value, while low liquidity means an asset canât easily be converted to cash without affecting its value.
 Money is the most liquid of assets, while tangible items - like houses - are less liquid.
 Investors value liquidity because it provides flexibility and reduces the risk of significant price fluctuations.
 There are two main types of liquidity:

 - Market liquidity: Where assets can be bought and sold at stable, transparent prices